First Congregational Church of Litchfield: Church building

 The 1829 meetinghouse remained in use for several decades, until its architectural style fell out of favor during the years after the Civil War.
 Henry Ward Beecher, a leading Congregational minister of the era who had been born in Litchfield during the years when his father was the church's minister, said of the building: "There is not a single line or feature in the old building suggesting taste or beauty".
 The building was moved a short distance down the road, without its steeple, to make way for a new church building.
 The fourth meetinghouse, which was completed in 1873, was a wooden structure in a Victorian Gothic style, with stained-glass windows and dark-colored pews and pulpit furniture.

 By the early 20th century, church members had lost their fondness for the new building and sought to return the church's third meetinghouse to its original location.
 In 1929, the meetinghouse that was built in 1873 was razed.
 In 1930, the third meetinghouse, which had been in use at various times as a dance hall, armory, cinema, gymnasium, and roller skating rink, was reconstructed on its original site and rededicated "for the town's use in public worship".
 The church restoration project, done at a cost of $75,000, was part of a colonial revival initiative in Litchfield, in which townspeople also replaced a modern stone tower on the courthouse with a brick tower more consistent with colonial style, painted their houses and shops white, and added black shutters and other Colonial era architectural details to give the community a look reminiscent of 18th-century America.
 The community effort was inspired by news reports about plans to build a replica of an old English village in a suburb of Chicago; several New York City residents who maintained summer homes in Litchfield resolved to undertake a similar project to restore the town center to a look consistent with its own history.

 A major restoration project, with an estimated cost of $1.9 million, was undertaken in 2005 to address problems due to serious structural deterioration, as well as to install a sprinkler system and renovate the church parsonage.
 A Save America's Treasures grant in the amount of $200,000 was awarded in 2004 to assist with the project.

 Affiliation

 The church was founded in the Congregationalist tradition.
-Since 1960, the congregation has been affiliated with the United Church of Christ.
+The congregation is an independent non denominational church.